jsturtevant/jsturtevant.github.io/_posts/2016-06-06-Integrating-ASPNET-Core-With-Service-Fabric-using-ICommunicationListener.md

 ````

 ## Next steps
-This is a simple implementation of a Communication Listener for ASP.NET Core.
+This is a simple implementation of an Asp.net Core Communication Listener for Service Fabric.
 If you would like to see the full working sample, check out [this GitHub repository](https://github.com/jsturtevant/AspNetCoreTemplates).
 I have implemented everything we talked about but also started to add in the ability to unit test the ```AspNetCoreCommunicationListener```.

 Eventually there will be a template that Visual Studio will ship with that will provide a default implementation.
 The defualt will be a likely good choice for getting started but this exercise of working through how to implement a ```ICommunicationListner``` is a good introduction to the ```ICommunicationListener``` interface and helps us better understand another aspect of the Service Fabric platform.